The FrontalCortex question bank can help you study for the Residency Inservice Training Exam (RITE exam).

 ANSWERS AND EXPLANATIONS

-A) right superior oblique
+A) left inferior oblique

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3